-- 1. The employer and the personnel section of the participation council will agree on a working hours scheme.
+- 1. The employer and the PMR will agree on a working hours scheme.
 This scheme will include agreements based on the provisions of Chapter J. - 2.
 The work will be spread equally over the year or contract period. - 3.
-The employer will record in writing the days and periods when the employee will work.
-These days or periods may be changed in consultation.
+The employer will record, in writing, the days and periods when the employee will work.
+These days or periods may be changed in mutual consultation.
 The employee will receive written confirmation of such changes. - 4.
-Agreements concerning workload policies and changes thereto will be submitted to the personnel section of the participation council for its approval, at the level at which the policy is adopted.
+Realistic job assignments will be applied, both on an individual and on team level, in planning and performance of the work to be done.
+This means that it must be feasible to perform job assignments realistically considering the available time, capacity and means within the weekly working hours.
+This applies both for the planning of the assigned tasks and for possible changes, in mutual consultation, of the assigned tasks (type and/or scope) during the academic year.
+When the tasks are assigned, teaching, including preparation and follow-up, keeping up-to-date with developments in the area of expertise and replacement, amongst others in case of illness and professional development, must be taken into account.
+Agreements concerning workload policies and changes thereto are to be submitted to the PMR for its approval, at the level at which the policy is adopted.
+The policy with respect to the realistically assigned tasks will be applied no later than 1 April 2022.